Akshita-solanki/Akshita-solanki/README.md

 I know to code using programming languages like c,c++ and python

-I am also a frontend web depveloper
+I am also a frontend web developer

-I'm really enthusiastic about learing more and more in this field.
+I'm really enthusiastic about learning more and more in this field.

 linkedin profile :- https://www.linkedin.com/in/akshita-solanki-2660a7238